microsoft/azure-pipelines-yaml/design/pipeline-triggers.md

 You can enable triggers on the resources defined in your pipeline.
 Resources can be of types pipelines, repositories, containers and packages.
 Triggers are enabled by default on all the resources.
 However, you can choose to override/disable triggers for each resource.

 ### Pipelines
 A new pipeline is triggered automatically whenever a new run of the `pipeline` resource is succesfully completed.
-However, you can provide specific conditions to override the `trigger`.

 #### Scenarios
-- I would like to trigger my pipeline when a new ‘helm-package’ artifact is published by ‘Helm-CI’ pipeline that ran on ‘releases/*’ branch.
+- I would like to trigger my pipeline when a new ‘helm-package’ artifact is published by ‘Helm-CI’ pipeline that ran on `releases/*` branch.
-- I would like to trigger my pipeline when a new ‘helm-package’ artifact is published and tested as part of Helm-CI pipeline and tagged as “Production”.
+- I would like to trigger my pipeline when a new ‘helm-package’ artifact is published and tested as part of Helm-CI pipeline and tagged as 'Production'.
 - I would like to trigger my pipeline when ‘TFS-Update’ pipeline has completed ‘Ring2’ stage.

 #### Schema
 ```yaml
 resources:
   pipelines: